zgerem/Seminar/README.md

 ## Introduction
 ### Unsupervised Domain Adaptation (UDA)
 Over the last decade, deep neural networks have achieved impressive success in various computer vision tasks, in presence of large amount of data.
 However, if we test a trained model on different data, it is very likely that the performance of the model drops significantly.
 As an example, we can think of a situation where we have a model trained on synthetic images and target data is real world images.
-In this case, we expect that the model will not provide the same success on this dataset.
-In order to avoid poor results, domain adaptation should be performed.
+In this case, we expect that the model will not provide the same results on this new dataset.
+In order to avoid these poor results, domain adaptation should be performed.

 In unsupervised domain adaptation setting, we have labeled data from source domain and unlabeled data from target domain.
 Our aim is to adapt the model trained on source data to use it on target data with minimized performance drop.